 We’ll visit a cheese shop (or rather, the cheese shop – our favorite one in the world) to talk about the art of sourcing and aging artisanal cheese in France.
 You’ll learn how to select and order cheese in a fromagerie, and you’ll get to weigh in on what we’ll be tasting together.

-How much cheese?
+How much cheese will we taste?
 It depends on the day, but we usually go for at least 10 different cheeses, representing a wide variety of French regions and cheesemaking styles.
-And because it wouldn’t be a proper cheese tasting without wine, we’ll be matching at least five different French wines with our fromage and discussing principles for pairing cheese & wine that you can try on your own.
+We’ll bring these to a tasting room in one of the oldest and most charming buildings in Paris and lay out our bounty with baskets of bread.
+And because it wouldn’t be a proper cheese tasting without wine, we’ll be matching many different French wines with our fromage and discussing principles for pairing cheese & wine that you can try on your own.
 You’ll leave with a solid understanding of some of the major categories and appellations of French cheese and wine, and you’ll have so much fun that it won’t feel like learning.

 Because this tasting takes place around noon, this “trinity of the French table” (cheese, bread & wine) can definitely double as lunch.

 * Our tasting for the French Cheese Explosion will take place in a beautiful vaulted wine cellar and we must descend (and later climb) one flight of steep, irregular stairs.
 It’s a beautiful space in one of the oldest buildings in Paris, but not ideal for guests with concerns about mobility.
 If you’d prefer to avoid any stairs, we suggest the North Marais or Saint-Germain tour.